osisoft/Client-Failover-Service/content/configuration/log-levels.md

 # Log Levels

-The Client Failover Service writes log messages to flat text files that can be accessed using the Windows Event Viewer.
-To view the logs, open the Event Viewer and select **Windows Log | Application** and locate the event source (Client Failover Service) in the Event Viewer.
+The Client Failover Service writes log messages to the Application log.
+To view these messages, open the Windows Event Viewer, select **Windows Logs | Application**, and look for events with a Source of "Client Failover Service".

 ## Logging Parameters